Black-Box Detection of Language Model Watermarks: Detecting Red-Green Watermarks

 \section{Detecting Red-Green Watermarks}

 In this section, we introduce our statistical test for detecting watermarks from the \emph{Red-Green} family, illustrated in ~\cref{fig:overview} (bottom).
-To this end, we exploit their core property: applying the watermark introduces a \emph{context-dependent logit bias}, \ie the model's output distribution is biased in a way that can greatly vary depending on the last few tokens that were generated (\emph{context}), yet is unaffected by the tokens preceding the context (\emph{prefix}).
+To this end, we exploit their core property: applying the watermark introduces a \emph{context-dependent logit bias}, \ie the model's output distribution is biased in a way that can greatly vary depending on the last few tokens that were generated (\emph{context}), yet is unaffected by the tokens preceding the context (\emph{prefix}). \reb{We provide a more formal description of the test in \cref{app:algos}.}

 We first recall the background related to these schemes.
 We then introduce our modeling assumptions, describe the querying strategy we use to obtain the data for the test, and finally describe the test itself.
-In~\cref{sec:evaluation}, we experimentally confirm the effectiveness of the test in realistic settings and study its query cost, and in~\cref{app:paramestimation} explore methods to estimate scheme parameters once a watermark is confirmed.
+In~\cref{sec:evaluation}, we experimentally confirm the effectiveness of the test in realistic settings and study its query cost, and in~\cref{app:paramestimation:rg} explore methods to estimate scheme parameters once a watermark is confirmed.

-\paragraph{Background} Assume a watermark key $\xi \in \mathbb{N}$, a pseudorandom function (PRF) $f$, and a hashing function $H\colon \mathbb{N} \to \mathbb{N}$.
+\paragraph{Background} Assume a watermark key $\xi \in \mathbb{N}$, a pseudorandom function $f$, and a hashing function $Hash\colon \mathbb{N} \to \mathbb{N}$.
 At each generation step $t$, a Red-Green watermark modifies the logits $l_{1:|V|}$ of tokens from the vocabulary $V$ to promote a subset of tokens (\emph{green tokens}) before applying standard sampling.
-We consider two popular variants, \textsc{LeftHash}~\citep{kgw} and \textsc{SelfHash}~\citep{kgw2}, both parametrized by $\delta, \gamma \in \mathbb{R}^+$, and using $h=1$ and $h=3$ previous tokens as context, respectively. \textsc{LeftHash} seeds $f$ with $H(y_{t-1}) \cdot \xi$, and uses it to split $V$ into $\gamma|V|$ {green} tokens and remaining \emph{red} tokens.
-For each green $i$, it then increases $l_i$ by $\delta$. \textsc{SelfHash} differs by seeding $f$ with \mbox{$\min(H(y_{t-3}), \ldots, H(y_{t})) \cdot H(y_t) \cdot \xi$}, effectively using a context size of $4$ by including the token $y_t$ yet to be generated.
-For both schemes, the watermark detector is based on observing a significant number of green tokens in the input text of length $m$, above the expectation of $\gamma m$.
-Other schemes from this family include, among else, varying the aggregation function or the context size.
+We consider two popular variants, \textsc{LeftHash}~\citep{kgw} and \textsc{SelfHash}~\citep{kgw2}, both parametrized by $\delta, \gamma \in \mathbb{R}^+$, and using $h=1$ and $h=3$ previous tokens as context, respectively. \textsc{LeftHash} seeds $f$ with $Hash(y_{t-1}) \cdot \xi$, and uses it to split $V$ into $\gamma|V|$ {green} tokens and remaining \emph{red} tokens.
+For each green $i$, it then increases $l_i$ by $\delta$. \textsc{SelfHash} differs by seeding $f$ with \mbox{$\min(Hash(y_{t-3}), \ldots, Hash(y_{t})) \cdot Hash(y_t) \cdot \xi$}, effectively using a context size of $4$ by including the token $y_t$ yet to be generated.
+For both schemes, the watermark detector is based on observing a significant number of green tokens in the input text.
+Other schemes from this family include varying the aggregation function or the context size (see \cref{sec:related_work}).

 \paragraph{Modeling Red-Green watermarks} Assume a setting where the model chooses a token from some restricted set $\Sigma \subset V$, following some \emph{context} $t_2$ (longer than the watermark context $h$), which is preceded by a \emph{prefix} $t_1$.
 We discuss how to construct such a setting shortly.
 To model the watermark, we assume the following distribution for $p_{t_1,t_2}(x)$, the probability the model assigns to some $x \in \Sigma$: